Jeffkrop/Looking-at-h1b-visa/H1B.md

 The salary has not gone up that much there was a median salary increase of 7217.6 US dollars from 2011 to 2016.

-Above we saw the top 20 job titles now I want to look at jobs that are data scientist or data analyst as I am working on a masters in data science.
+Above we saw the top 20 job titles now I want to look at jobs that are **data scientist** or **data analyst** as I am working on a masters in data science.

 | JOB\_TITLE     |     n|
 |:---------------|-----:|
 | DATA ANALYST   |  3805|
 | DATA SCIENTIST |  1932|

-There are a total of 5737 rows with these two job titles in this data est. With this data I can get an idea of the pay, locations with the highest need and number of positions per year.
+There are a total of 5737 records with these two job titles in this data est. With this data I can get an idea of the pay, locations with the highest need and number of positions per year.
 Again we will look at the top 20 employers this time only for data analysts and data scientists.
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-14-1.png)